-With my immense pleasure, I would like to share that I passed by Force.com Developer (DEV 401) certification Exam 1 month Back.
+With my immense pleasure, I would like to share that I passed by Force.com Developer (DEV 401) aka Platform App Builder certification Exam one month Back.
 It took me 50 minutes to go through all the questions and review them before I hit the submit button.
 After one more click of ‘Continue’ Button, woohoo the screen says

 After completion, I thought of sharing some of my experience regarding my preparation for the exam.
 So here we go >>

 Basically, someone who is sitting for the exam should have at least 6 months of experience working as Salesforce Developer.
 The experience gained from workplace while using the tool is irreplaceable.

 The second thing is downloading the Study guide and making sure you know what you are trying to achieve and focus your further study towards the topics given in the study guide.

 The starting point for me with any exam is the Study Guide.
 This gives you details of the purpose and format of the exam, and then a point by point summary of the areas that you will be tested on and how much they count towards the overall mark.

 What happens next really depends on how you like to study – if you find videos the best way, the premier online training catalog has great material, including knowledge check questions throughout to see if any of it is sticking.
 If you don’t have access to that, there’s a huge amount on the Salesforce channel on youtube.